-In July 2022, we sold in a private placement raised net proceeds of approximately \$122.5 million after deducting fees and expenses through the sale of an aggregate of 9,013,834 shares of common stock, pre-funded warrants to purchase up to 24,696,206 shares of our common stock and accompanying common warrants to purchase up to 8,427,508 shares of our common stock.
+In July 2022, we raised net proceeds of approximately \$122.5 million after deducting fees and expenses through the sale of an aggregate of 9,013,834 shares of common stock, pre-funded warrants to purchase up to 24,696,206 shares of our common stock and accompanying common warrants to purchase up to 8,427,508 shares of our common stock.
 The offering price per share and accompanying common warrant was \$3.87125 per share and the offering price per pre-funded warrant and accompanying common warrant was \$3.87025 per share, which equals the per share offering price for the shares of common stock less the \$0.001 exercise price for each such pre-funded warrant.
 The pre-funded warrants remain exercisable until exercised in full.
 The common warrants have an exercise price of \$5.806875 per share and expire on June 30, 2025.
-The private placement resulted in net proceeds of approximately \$122.5 million, after deducting placement agent fees and other expenses.
+Both the pre-funded and common warrants are immediately exercisable, subject to beneficial ownership limitations.
+We issued an aggregate of 2,582,557 shares of common stock upon the cashless exercise of the pre-funded warrants in March 2023.
+We issued an aggregate of 19,901 shares of common stock upon the cashless exercise of the common warrants in June 2024.
+Subsequent to September 30, 2024 and through the date of issuance of these interim unaudited condensed financial statements, the Company issued an aggregate of 2,739,096 shares of common stock upon the cashless exercise of the pre-funded warrants.